 How common is it?

 It took more searching and reading and then I discovered what it was called.
 Once I found a name for it and started looking into I was surprised to see how common it is:

 The prevalence of proctalgia fugax in the general population may be as high as 8%–18%.
 Many patients present to primary health care physicians and often do not require further consultation because the symptoms are fleeting.
 This condition is more common among women than among men, and usually affects patients between 30 and 60 years of age.

 Although it’s more common among women I worked with a male client who experienced this.
-The pain was SO bad he actually passed out and hit his head on the bathroom floor.
+During one of his episodes, the pain was SO bad he actually passed out and hit his head on the bathroom floor.

 The best solution for almost-immediate relief (takes 1 minute)

 I know that GABA works amazing well for physical anxiety and stiff and tense muscles and I decided to try GABA in the midst of a spasm.
 It worked amazingly well and within 1 minute the terrible pain started to ease.
 It does need to be taken sublingually and I have found that 250mg to 500mg opened onto my tongue works best for me.

 Each person would need to find the ideal amount for their needs but at night this should be a reasonable amount.
 During the day this could be too much and make you sleepy or too relaxed.